US STOCKS-S&P closes higher after Fed minutes confirm inflation focus

 McKinney pointed to the minutes for evidence of Fed officials' concern that an unwarranted easing of financial conditions would complicate their efforts to fight inflation.

-The S&P's rate-sensitive technology index .SPLRCT lost ground after the minutes and even the bank sector .SPXBK, which benefits from higher rates, pared its gains.
+The S&P's rate-sensitive technology index .SPLRCT lost some ground after the minutes before finishing up 0.26%.
+Even the bank sector .SPXBK, which benefits from higher rates, pared gains but still finished up 1.9%.

+Energy .SPNY was the weakest of the S&P's 11 major industry sectors, closing up 0.06%, while real estate .SPLRCR was the strongest, closed up 2.3%, followed by a 1.7% gain in materials .SPLRCM.

 Also on Wednesday, Minneapolis Fed President Neel Kashkari also stressed the need for continued rate hikes, setting out his own forecast that the policy rate should initially pause at 5.4%.